-Most everyone has their favorite chili recipe, made often during the Fall-season.
+Most everyone has their favorite chili recipe, made often during the fall season.
 A standard dish served while watching football games or just enjoying the cooler weather.
-Whether you make your chili spicy hot with chunks of beef or ground meat, beans or no beans as some "authorities" claim chili has no beans, or vegetarian with squash, tomatoes and legumes, chili is easy, versatile and delicious.
+Whether you make your chili spicy hot with chunks of beef or ground meat, beans or no beans as some "authorities" claim chili has no beans, or vegetarian with squash, tomatoes and legumes, chili is versatile and delicious.

-Here I have made turkey and pumpkin black bean chili as a change up from ground beef.
-I first created this recipe after Thanksgiving using the left-overs from that wonderful dinner.
+Here I have made turkey and pumpkin black bean chili as a change up from traditional chili.
+I first created this recipe after Thanksgiving using the leftovers from that wonderful dinner.
 Instead of using ground turkey, I shredded turkey meat as the base.
-I had left-over pumpkin puree from making pumpkin pie - what to do with that?
-Add it to the tomatoes sauce for the chili.
-It all come together as the traditional chili recipe, with a few clever twists.
+I had leftover pumpkin puree from making pumpkin pie - what to do with that?
+Add it to the tomato sauce for the chili.
+It all came together as nicely as a traditional chili recipe, with a few clever twists.

 Turkey and Pumpkin Black Bean Chili